 The duty rating is the maximum recommended weight a step ladder can hold.
 That's the total of the person plus any tools.
 A step ladder with a 250-pound duty rating is classified as "Heavy-Duty Industrial."
 A 300-pound model is "Extra Heavy-Duty Industrial."

-That said, you can find step ladders in the vicinity of $20 as well as $200; this applies to all construction materials.
+That said, you can find step ladders in the vicinity of $20 as well as $200, which applies to all construction materials.
 For example, an aluminum folding ladder with just two steps is likely to cost closer to $20, whereas an aircraft-grade aluminum step ladder with four or more steps is likely to cost closer to $200.

 Q. I've heard that fiberglass step ladders can shatter.
 Is that true?

 A. Though theoretically possible, it’s very unlikely unless the step ladder is subjected to severe impact.
 If the ladder were to be hit with a sledge hammer, for instance, it might shatter.
-But then, a steel or aluminum version probably wouldn't survive that kind of treatment, either!
+Then again, a steel or aluminum version probably wouldn't survive that kind of treatment, either!